 - On-going Mentorship to ensure application of skills to practice

-The Medical Clinical Preceptorship is rooted in a curriculum that was developed over the course of a year in collaboration with multidisciplinary professionals nationwide.
+The Child Abuse Medical Preceptorship is rooted in a curriculum that was developed over the course of a year in collaboration with multidisciplinary professionals nationwide.
 We acknowledge the contributions and hard work of the following individuals and organizations in helping us to craft a curriculum with the ultimate goal to increase access to high quality exams for kids across the nation:

 - Suzanne Starling, MD - Children's Hospital of the King's Daughters

 - Karen Farst, MD - Arkansas Children's Hospital

 - Lori Frasier, MD - University of Pennsylvania - Hershey

 - Nancy Harper, MD - University of Minnesota